 Professor Gilman has written and practiced extensively in the international human rights and immigrants' rights fields.
 From 2000 to 2005, Professor Gilman was Director of the Immigrant and Refugee Rights Project at the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 At the Lawyers' Committee, Professor Gilman coordinated the representation of political asylum applicants by pro bono attorneys and engaged in advocacy on issues of significance to the newcomer community.
 She also investigated and litigated individual and impact cases involving law enforcement abuses against immigrants and discrimination against newcomers in housing and employment.
 From 1995-2000, Professor Gilman served as Human Rights Specialist at the Inter-American Commission of Human Rights at the Organization of American States and then Director of the Mexico Project at the Lawyers Committee for Human Rights (now Human Rights First).
 Professor Gilman made her transition from legal practice to clinical teaching through completion of a two-year clinical teaching fellowship at the Georgetown University Law Center from 2005-2007.
 At Georgetown, Professor Gilman co-taught an asylum law clinic.

-Professor Gilman was appointed by the President of the American Bar Association to serve as a member of the ABA Commission on Immigration for the 2012-2013 term.
+Professor Gilman was appointed by the President of the American Bar Association to serve as a member of the ABA Commission on Immigration for the 2012-2013 and 2013-2014 terms.
 In 2003, Professor Gilman received an "Excellence in Lawyering" award from the Mexican American Legal Defense and Educational Fund.
 In 2005, she received the Community Outreach Recognition and Opportunity ("CORO") Award from the D.C.
 Court of Appeals.
 Professor Gilman served on the board of the Central American Resource Center in Washington, D.C.
 She is a member of the American Immigration Lawyers Association.
 Professor Gilman's recent scholarship includes: Realizing Liberty: The Use Of International Human Rights Law To Realign Immigration Detention In The United States, 36 Fordham Int'l L.J.
 243 (2013); A "Bilingual" Approach to Language Rights, 24 Harv.
 Hum.
 Rts.
 J. 1 (2011); Seeking Breaches in the Wall: An International Human Rights Law Challenge to the Texas-Mexico Border Wall, 46 Tex.
 Int'l L.J.
 257 (2011); Calling the United States' Bluff: How Sovereign Immunity Undermines the United States' Claim to an Effective Domestic Human Rights System, 95 Geo.
 L.J.
 591 (2007).